pearzap/sushiswap-analytics/README.md

-# SushiSwap Analytics
+# PearZap Analytics

-SushiSwap Analytics is a progressive web application for the SushiSwap Protocol.
+PearZap Analytics is a progressive web application for the PearZap Exchange.

 ## Getting started